plivovoicemailbridge/plivo-bridge-voicemail-php/README.md

-# plivo-php-bridge-voicemail
+# plivo-bridge-voicemail-php

-A PHP call bridge and voicemail application using the Plivo API.
+A call bridge and voicemail application using the Plivo API.
+Written in PHP.

-This app was written awhile ago so it may need some updating to work.
+This app was created awhile ago so it may need some updating to work.

 ## Installation